This Recipe includes

 Can you freeze it?

-Yes, sauce vierge can easily be kept in the freezer.
+Sauce vierge can easily be kept in the fridge or freezer.
 Drain some of the excess liquid from the sauce and put it in an airtight glass jars or plastic containers designed for freezing.
 (The container will have a snowflake which signifies that it can be frozen.)

 The entire jar must be thawed out when using, and cannot be refrozen, so keep each portion of the sauce small.